miner/miner.github.io/_posts/2019-11-04-smt-microbenchmark.md

 ```

-Adding the type hints and using the unchecked math, squeezes a bit more performance out of
+Adding the type hints squeezes a bit more performance out of the same code.
+I measured
-the same code.
-I measured better than 20% increase in performance, but remember this code
+better than 20% increase in performance, but remember this code is doing simple arithmetic
-is doing simple arithmetic and almost no "business logic" so we're mostly measuring what
+and almost no "business logic" so we're mostly measuring what would normally be considered
-would normally be considered overhead costs.
+overhead costs.

 Clojure has another feature called [Transducers][5] that can improve performance for chains
 of operations over input sequences.
 Here's a slightly complicated implementation using